 Many cultures and countries have tried to conquer the Basque region over the past centuries.
 During the Peninsula Wars in 1813, the British laid siege on San Sebastian and drove the French out.
 Most of the city was burned to the ground, but one street remained intact and was renamed Calle 31 de Agosto to remember that fateful day.
 San Sebastian was rebuilt in the Hausmannian style of grand boulevards, spacious parks, and diagonal street designs similar to Paris.

 In the mid-1800s, Maria-Christina, widow of Alfonso XII, and her daughter Isabell II spent every summer in San Sebastian which put it on the radar of other royals.
 With mild temperatures and its scallop-shaped beach protected from rough waves and currents by Isla Santa Clara, it was the perfect holiday getaway in the past and even today.

 The city has grown, but the main focus is still the beautiful concave beach known as La Playa de la Concha.
 A whitewashed promenade stretches from one side of the beach to the other.
 We spent our mornings walking this beautiful beach from one end to the other before the crowds came.

-At the foot of Monte Urgull lies a picturesque marina with colorful boats and a modern day aquarium/museum detailing the whaling history of the Basques.
-Parte Vieje, or old part of town, begins here with colonial streets, ancient churches, and tapas or pintxo bars.
-San Sebastian has more pintxo bars per square kilometer than any other city in the world, and some of the best are in Parte Vieje.
+At the foot of Monte Urgull lies a picturesque marina with colorful boats and a modern-day aquarium/museum detailing the whaling history of the Basques.
+Parte Vieja, or the old part of town, begins here with colonial streets, ancient churches, and tapas or pintxo bars.
+San Sebastian has more pintxo bars per square kilometer than any other city in the world, and some of the best are in Parte Vieja.